 Introduction

-Pesticides and herbicides are widely used in date palm Agric silviculture to control a range of pests, such as the red palm weevil, and weeds that compete with the palm for nutrients and water.
+Pesticides and herbicides are widely used in date palm Agric silviculture to control a range of pests, such as the red palm weevil(Rhynchophorus ferrugineus(Olivier, 1790)), and weeds that compete with the palm for nutrients and water.
 Commonly used chemicals include organophosphates, pyrethroids, and various herbicidal compounds.
 The frequency and dosage of these applications are often determined by the severity of pest infestations and the type of weed pressure in the orchards (Al-Masoud and Al-Qurashi, 2020).
 Date palm foliage, consisting of large, pinnate fronds, is directly exposed to pesticides and herbicides during aerial or ground-based spraying.
 Over time, these chemicals can accumulate on the leaf surfaces or be absorbed into the leaf tissue.
 (Mousavi and Mohammadi, 2019).
 The accumulation levels depend on several factors such as, the solubility, persistence, and degradation rate of the pesticide or herbicide.
 Application methods and frequency of application, such as foliar sprays or soil treatments, affect the extent of residue accumulation.
-Environmental conditions such as Temperature, humidity, and wind speed can influence the evaporation, breakdown, or wash-off of residues from the foliage.
+Environmental conditions such as temperature, humidity, and wind speed can influence the evaporation, breakdown, or wash-off of residues from the foliage.
 The persistence of these residues on the foliage can pose risks if the leaves are used as animal fodder, potentially leading to bioaccumulation in the food chain (Mousavi and Mohammadi, 2019).

-Parisa et al., (2023) reported that the Roots of date palms can absorb pesticides and herbicides from the soil, especially those applied directly to the soil or those that leach from the foliage.
-Accumulation in roots is influenced by Soil pH, and organic matter content.
+Parisa et al., (2023) reported that the roots of date palms can absorb pesticides and herbicides from the soil, especially those applied directly to the soil or those that leach from the foliage.
+Accumulation in roots is influenced by soil pH, and organic matter content.
 Shanying et al., (2025) stated that some pesticides and herbicides are more persistent in soil, leading to prolonged exposure and accumulation in root tissues.
 The ability of the date palm roots to absorb and translocate chemicals from the soil into the plant system determines residue levels in the roots (Xue et al., 2024).
 Over time, these accumulated residues can affect root health, soil microbiota, and the overall growth and productivity of the date palm.
 Additionally, residues in the roots can be transferred to other parts of the plant, including the fruits, raising concerns about food safety.
 The accumulation of pesticide and herbicide residues in date palm foliage and roots can have several negative impacts, including environmental contamination.
 Residues can leach into the soil and groundwater, contaminating local water sources and affecting non-target organisms (Wakil et al., 2015).

 The accumulation of pesticide and herbicide residues in date palm foliage and roots is a significant concern in date palm cultivation.
 While these chemicals are essential for managing pests and weeds, their persistence in the plant system can have detrimental effects on the environment, human health, and product quality.
 By adopting integrated management practices and monitoring residue levels, it is possible to mitigate these risks and ensure the sustainable production of high-quality date palms (Rana et al., 2025).